The Geometry and Calculus of Losses: Preliminaries

 \subsection{Comparing the Convex and Concave Versions}

-Table \ref{table:comparison} tabulates the convex and concave versions of the key mathematical objects we make use of.
+Table \ref{table:comparison} tabulates the convex and concave versions of the key mathematical objects we make use of in this paper.
 As can be seen, for every standard convex version, there is a corresponding concave version.